isabella232/media-analytics.en-1/help/sdk-implement/track-errors/track-errors-js3.md

 ---
-title: Track errors using JavaScript 2.x
+title: Track errors using JavaScript 3.x
 description: This topic describes implementing error tracking using the Media SDK in browser apps (JS).
-uuid: 5a4fc5df-2677-4189-92af-5cd074847b39

 ---

-# Track errors using JavaScript 2.x{#track-errors-on-javascript}
+# Track errors using JavaScript 3.x{#track-errors-on-javascript}

 >[!IMPORTANT]
 >
->The following instructions provide guidance for implementation across all 2.x SDKs.
-If you are implementing a 1.x version of the SDK, you can download the 1.x Developers Guides here: [Download SDKs.](/help/sdk-implement/download-sdks.md)
+>The following instructions provide guidance for implementation across all 3.x SDKs.
+If you are implementing any previous versions of the SDK, you can download the Developers Guides here: [Download SDKs.](/help/sdk-implement/download-sdks.md)

 ## Implement error tracking